linode/docs/docs/guides/quick-answers/linux-essentials/edge-computing/index.md

 ## Why Should You Care about Edge Computing Technology?

 Edge computing is on its way to being ubiquitous.
 [Gartner estimates](https://www.gartner.com/smarterwithgartner/what-edge-computing-means-for-infrastructure-and-operations-leaders) that by the year 2025, “75% of data will be created and processed outside of a traditional centralized data center or cloud.”
-Streaming data to the cloud or to existing centralized data centers will drop to a trickle or be replaced by more computing power at the edge.
 Edge servers, which can be used as gateways and to form clusters or micro data centers, are going to beef up computing power at the edge as needed for more complex use cases.

 There is more at stake here than achieving faster speeds in analysis to feed automated decision making in fluid situations.
 Expanding the cloud to include distributed computing (at the edge) makes room for increased innovation and profits for cloud hosting providers.